 “AI and machine learning are increasingly at the heart of contact centre solutions experience across all channels of communications, enhancing customer experience and driving operational efficiency.
 Our goal is to ensure customers of all sizes can leverage this paradigm shift.
 We are partnering with Insight, one of the largest dedicated AI and Analytics Research Centres in EMEA, to develop innovative ways of bringing these technologies to as wide a customer base as possible,” according to Mike Conroy, vice president, Avaya Solutions and Technology.

 With continued and dedicated research into AI and ML and partnerships between businesses and academia, businesses both large and small can discover relationships in past datasets and apply optimal learning algorithms in an automated way to make the benefits of AI accessible to organisations of any size.

-By Kirsty Halloran, solutions manager at Avaya
+By Kirsty Halloran, director of Solutions Enablement at Avaya

 Published: 17 November, 2020